 In all honesty, we do not know how Star Wars Land opening will change the crowds at Disneyland.
 What we do know is that Disneyland has changed how Annual Passes work.
 Annual Passholders may now be blocked from one park but not the other.
 Disneyland Deluxe Annual Passes are blocked from Disneyland park beginning mid-June.
 So it looks like Disneyland is looking to control crowds a bit already.

 We also don’t know if Star Wars: Galaxy’s Edge will bring in more people than it will keep away.
 What we do know is that openings of new lands are unpredictable.
 Cars Land saw large crowds, but Pixar Pier did not.
 The difference is one was a brand new land and one was a retheming.
-I imagine that Star Wars: Galaxy’s Edge (aka Star Wars Land) will lean towards the Cars Land scheme.
-Do I think it is worth putting off a vacation because of the crowds?
+Many believe that Star Wars: Galaxy’s Edge (aka Star Wars Land) will lean towards the Cars Land opening, but honestly… I am not sure.
+Either way, do I think it is worth putting off a vacation because of the crowds?
 Nope!
 I just think it means you will want to utilize all the tips to beat Disneyland crowds.

 Halloween Crowds – Do They Exist?